 Whether your crash is minor or major, it leaves you frozen.
 That may be for a day, a week or even months.

 Periods of over-whelm are normal.
 It comes and goes.
 It’s part of living a full, creative and compassionate life.
 The trick is to accept it and deal with it rather than deny it and fight it.
+However, if it lasts much longer than usual and deepens into anxiety or depression, it may be time to get professional help from your GP or a counselling service like BetterHelp.

 At it’s simplest, this time-tried productivity hack (for that is what it is!) needs no more than a pen and paper.
 Just the thought of a new notebook can make me smile and relax.
 It’s why memo pads remain our top stationery purchase.
 Just write the list and tick it off.
 Take it one step at a time.